HookyQR/VSCodeBeautify/README.md

 VS Code uses js-beautify internally, but it lacks the ability to modify the style you wish to use.
 This extension enables running [js-beautify](http://jsbeautifier.org/) in VS Code, _AND_ honouring any `.jsbeautifyrc` file in the open file's path tree to load *your* code styling.
 Run with  **F1** `Beautify` (to beautify a selection) or **F1** `Beautify file`.

+For help on the settings in the `.jsbeautifyrc` see [Settings.md](https://github.com/HookyQR/VSCodeBeautify/blob/master/Settings.md)

 ### How we determine what settings to use:

 1. If there is a valid `.jsbeautifyrc` in the file's path tree, these will be the only settings used.